 There are a number of different shapes of implants depending on whether we are just augmenting the height of the cheeks, augmenting the hollowness below the cheek bone level or whether we are using a combined implant to do a little of both.

 The most commonly used implants today are made out of silicone.
 They have been around for thirty years and they are intended as permanent implants.
-They have a very good acceptance and do not get rejected by the body, but care needs to be taken to avoid infection.
+They have a very good acceptance rate and do not normally get rejected by the body, but care needs to be taken to avoid infection.

 Dr Oates usually performs Cheek Augmentation under twilight sedation and local anaesthetic at Academy Day Hospital.
 The procedure takes approximately one hour .